Saberwolf64/Proxmox-Nvidia-LXC-/README.md

 # Proxmox-Nvidia-LXC-
-how to create an Proxmox LXC in 5.4 pve kernel as of the time of writing 5.4.41-1
+how to create an Proxmox LXC in 6.2-1

 install of Nvidia-container-runtime for Debian-based distributions